Let Eggs be Part of Healthy Eating ResolutionsHealth & Nutrition

 Every large 53g egg provides approximately six grams of protein along with a variety of vitamins, minerals and important antioxidants like lutein.
 They’re low in saturated fat, sodium and carbohydrates and are only 70 calories.
 Also important to note that the U.S. dietary guidelines have removed former recommendations to limit the intake of cholesterol foods and now focused on healthy patterns of eating.
 They advise that dietary cholesterol is no longer "a nutrient of concern" so enjoy eggs for any meal occasion.
 Learn more .

-If weight-watching and exercise are in your 2016 plans, there’s more good news.
+If healthy eating and exercise are in your 2023 plans, there’s more good news.
 Of the three main macronutrients providing energy – protein, carbohydrates and fat – protein is the most satiating.
 That means research shows that people tend to feel full longer after a protein-rich meal.
 Eating a balanced morning meal including A couple of eggs for breakfast is a great way to keep hunger at bay until your next meal.

 When it comes to fueling a healthy, active lifestyle, protein-rich foods are an essential source of energy.
 The egg’s high-quality protein provides the building blocks needed for healthy muscle growth and repair.
 Studies have shown that ample protein in the diet helps prevent muscle and bone loss as we get older.